gblancogarcia/GBInfiniteScrollView/README.md

 GBInfiniteScrollView
 ========================

 `GBInfiniteScrollView` class provides an endlessly scroll view organized in pages.
-It is a subclass of `UIScrollView`, which allows users to scroll infinitely in the horizontal direction. `GBInfiniteScrollView` also provides automatic scrolling feature.
+It is a subclass of `UIScrollView`, which allows users to scroll infinitely in horizontal and vertical direction. `GBInfiniteScrollView` also provides automatic scrolling feature.

 A `GBInfiniteScrollView` object must have an object that acts as a data source and an object that acts as a delegate.
 The data source must adopt the `GBInfiniteScrollViewDataSource` protocol and the delegate must adopt the `GBInfiniteScrollViewDelegate` protocol.
 The data source provides the views that `GBInfiniteScrollView` needs to display.
 The delegate allows the adopting delegate to respond to scrolling operations.